 Vegetarians beware!
 Prague is not going to be the best city for you.
 However, for those who love meat, then it is going to be a perfect spot.
 In fact, traditional Czech cuisine consists of meat based dishes including the favorite consisting of pork, cabbage and dumplings.
+Czech food itself is normally the cheapest and hearty to eat if you are on a budget.

 A lot of the food in Prague is going to be very similar to what one would find in Austria and Germany.
 Most of the food includes fried or roasted beef or pork and sometimes fish and other game.
 Many times the meat is served with dumplings, potatoes, rice and a sauce.
 While not everyone might enjoy these dishes, they are all very filling.